greenelab/annorxiver_manuscript/content/reviewers_response.md

 > The association given in Figure 4A seems to mainly stem from a few papers with large distances.
 Would an association be present when using the rank-based Spearman correlation instead of a linear regression?
 Would, for visualization, a logarithmic relationship describe the data better than a linear one?

-**We believe there is a misconception about our figure.
-This figure depicts the median half-life publication time for each preprint category within bioRxiv.**
+**This figure depicts the median half-life publication time for each preprint category within bioRxiv, so we don't think that it is driven by outliers within categories.
+We have adjusted the figure legend to more clearly note what we plotted.**

 > I believe that the analysis of Figure 4 B is quite clever as it would seem to address the thinkable concern of preprints with no delay and changes mainly stemming from those manuscripts that were already essentially accepted by manuscripts at the time of posting.

-**We are glad you found our analysis insightful.**
+**We are glad the reviewer found our analysis insightful.**

 > The analysis remarks that for the "Preprints in Motion Collection" the relationship between textual distance and time to publication disappears, and supports this through Figure 6E.
 However, the background trend in figure 6E includes publications that have been published at a time that exceeds a year.
 Hence a more faithful comparison would be to censor the background data by a distribution of durations that would correspond to the distribution of durations that would be possible for the "Preprint in Motions Collection" (taking distribution corresponding to interval between their dates on bioRxiv and the time at which authors assessed whether manuscripts were published).

-**We have provided a supplemental analysis within our manuscript that shows results after filtering the background distribution based on publication time.**
+**This point is very interesting!
+The preprints in motion selection included preprints that were both posted within a specific time interval and then subsequently published.
+We think the best comparison set would be with preprints posted on the same dates as preprint in motion preprints, but where the analysis is conducted on the set after enough years have passed for those that will be published to have been published.
+Since we don't have this set, we did conduct the analysis proposed by the reviewer.
+The results of this analysis are available in Supplemental Figure XYZ.**

 > Other:
 >
 > Labels within figures could often be increased in size to improve readability.

 **We have updated the size of our labels for this manuscript.**